About the Committee

 Sustainability Project Considerations

-- Types of Projects: Outreach and Engagement, Infrastructure, Research (LINK to examples)
+- Types of Projects: Outreach and Engagement, Infrastructure, Research

 - Duration of Projects: Some projects will require a feasibility study prior to implementation, therefore requiring a 2-step process, while others are able to be considered with a single application process.

 - Costs of Projects: Low cost (under $5,000) projects may be considered by various funding sources, projects $5,000 and over to be considered by the Committee and then directed to the Provost and Senior VP for Capital Planning and the Budget Review Team.